y5mei/CIS6030/Assignment1/Project/README.md

 6. To start running this program: `./Database_run`
 7. After the program is running, you can type `h` to see command help messages.
 Briefly,you have to:
    * type `b` first to build the `databas_file` and `bplustree_file` on disk;
+   * <font  color=red> YOU MUST RUN `b` FIRST BEFORE YOU CAN INSERT, DELETE AND SEARCH</font>
-   * type `i`, `d`, `s`, `r` for insert, delete, search and range_search;
+   * type `i`, `d`, `s`, `rk`, `ri`, `a` for insert, delete, search and range_search_with_keys, range_search_with_idx_nums, and display all records in order in terminal;
    * you can always reset the database file and btree file by running `b` again.
      (this will reset all the insert, delete you made, and reset all the disk files to the very begining.)
 8. After insert, delete, or build, a txt file, `field_one_file.txt` will be generated, this file contains all the field1s in order for verification purpose.
-9. Note: for range search, if you input keys that are not exist in the btree, this program will output a subset of the existing records that belongs to the range you input.
+9. For range search with keys, if you input keys that are not exist in the btree, this program will output a subset of the existing records that belongs to the range you input.
+10. For range search with idx nums, you have to make sure the idx are valid, I didn't perform any validation on the num.

 ## Unit Test:
 Google Test framework is used for unit test purpose [Link](https://www.jetbrains.com/help/clion/creating-google-test-run-debug-configuration-for-test.html#code-gen-menu)